A Global Research Agenda for Nutrition Science

 Scientific researchers have made significant strides in establishing the importance of good nutrition in human health, but there remain many inadequately answered questions—from the effectiveness of past and current nutritional interventions to the core functioning of many of the biological processes involved.
 For real progress to be made against the global crisis of malnutrition, a consensus must be built around the most critical of these knowledge gaps.

-Process of the Agenda
+Activating the Research Agenda